bsapiro/stuff-that-actually-matters/data protection outline.md

 ##why are hacks possible?
 * we won't discuss all the means in fact we'll concencrate on concepts alone
-* bugs in software - pure implementation flaws, logic errors, design mistakes or intentional ommissions based on ignorance or invalid assumptions
+* bugs in software - pure implementation flaws, logic errors, design mistakes or intentional ommissions based on ignorance or invalid assumptions:
-* implementation flaw lack of input validation
+  * lack of input and output validation
+  * relying on third parties/components to behave in a consistent manner (including software that has its own security defects)
+* or design flaws:
-* assuming you were operating inside an environment you have exclusive control of
+  * assuming you were operating inside an environment you had exclusive control of
-* relying on third parties/components to behave in a consistent manner
-* the top of objective for a hacker is
+  * failing to isolate data from other components or collecting too much
+  * failing to manage access to resources
+* the top of objective for a hacker is to gain unauthorized access, the why rarely matters but generally informs what happens next.
+The differences between the decision to erase all your data, versus steal it all (or anything else) is trivial and the execution of that decision is mechnanical, just code, at that point

 ##the smallest unit of data
 * pretend for a second that none of the data your software processed mattered